luyu-wu/RamanPy/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing
+## xd

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+idk i just used this for caypt cause theremino isnt good for this type of thing.

+COUGH QUANTUM FINGERPTIN COUGH

+if you do end up using this feel free to chat my discord is luyu_wu